skvamme/pico_atlast/README.md

 <pre>cu -l /dev/ttyACM0 -s 115200</pre>

+Now, you have the forth interpreter and compiler up and running, and I could write a lot about how to write forth.
+Or, you could read the book Starting Forth.
+I could never compete with Leo Brodie, he is an excellent teacher and writer, read it!

 To exit cu, type ~ (wait for a prompt) and type  .

 There is a nice feature in cu, type ~> and give a file name you want to download to the pico.